 Like health and wellness checks, experts recommend vision screenings to ensure your child’s vision is developing correctly.
 Though doctors can screen during well-child visits, you should bring your child in to see an experienced ophthalmologist or optometrist if you want more out of the evaluation process.
 Other screenings are recommended for different ages depending on their milestone dates:

-- Newborn/Infant – newborns are commonly tested for “red reflex” and blinking and pupil light response.
+Newborns are commonly tested for “red reflex,” blinking, and pupil light response.
 In doing so, professionals can detect if the child was born with an eye defect and, if so, how complex the issue may be.
 Newborn screenings are vital for premature babies.
 Doctors may determine how developed the infant’s eyes are and if there are significant eye issues caused by premature birth.

-- Birth to 6 months – though this time a screening is not necessary, it is an opportune time to discuss your family’s history and if there are any significant genetic conditions of which your doctor should be aware.
+Though this time, screening is not necessary, it is an opportune time to discuss your family’s history and if there are any significant genetic conditions of which your doctor should be aware.

-- 6 months to 1 year – continuation of previous tests will occur during this routine screening.
-Doctors will also add tests to ensure the baby’s eyes are healthily aligned and moving properly- a test conducted to detect early signs of strabismus.
-Typically, this is done by bringing a toy close to its face before moving it to see if the child follows the toy properly.
+Continuation of previous tests will occur during this routine screening.
+Doctors will also add tests to ensure the baby’s eyes are healthily aligned and moving correctly- a test conducted to detect early signs of strabismus.
+Typically, this is done by bringing a toy close to its face before moving it to see if the child follows it properly.